 However, in case you can’t find tamari soy sauce to pair with sushi, there are still plenty of alternative ingredients to replace tamari sauce.
 When you’re in a bind, it’s acceptable to opt for the traditional soy sauce most of you are familiar with.
 It won’t hinder your enjoyment that much.

-This green paste is made from Japanese horseradish and contains a compound called isothiocyanate which prevents food poisoning by not letting the bacteria germinate.
+Wasabi is a familiar name for all sushi lovers, but not many can gain thorough information about wasabi.
+This green paste is made from Japanese horseradish and contains a compound called isothiocyanate, which prevents food poisoning by not letting the bacteria germinate.

 The strong taste also helps in boosting one’s appetite and reducing fish odor to make your mouth feel fresher.
 It can go with virtually any kind of sushi that you can think of.
 Just be careful and eat it in small amounts, as wasabi can be quite pungent and spicy if eaten in large volumes.